forcedotcom/SalesforceMobileSDK-Android/native/README.md

 3. **SampleApps/RestExplorer**: An app using SalesforceSDK to explore the REST API calls
 4. **SampleApps/test/RestExplorerTest**: Test project for the RestExplorer project
 5. **SampleApps/NativeSqlAggregator**: An app using SalesforceSDK and SmartStore to demonstrate complex aggregate smart SQL queries
+6. **SampleApps/SmartSyncExplorer**: An app using SmartSync to demonstrate synching a list of contacts from and to the server

 # Running sample apps from Eclipse